Louis Makepeace: Recognition following height controversy

-Pied à Terre restaurant
+Cookery

 On 13 September 2018 Makepeace began working as a chef in the Michelin star restaurant Pied à Terre, working alongside head chef Asimakis Chaniotis.

-Notable works

-Hungry For It (2022)

-In 2022 Makepeace starred in the BBC Three cooking competition Hungry For It.
-Prior to filming, Makepeace said: "Tall or small, I am the same standard as anyone else in the kitchen".
+In 2022 Makepeace appeared in the BBC Three cooking competition Hungry For It.

-His role on the show highlighted a recent survey which suggests that 71% of people believe more should be done to bring attention to the lack of accessibility for disabled people in the hospitality industry.

-Makepeace shares that a block had to be constructed by the production team for him to stand on in order to reach the countertops and stoves.

-TikTok Career

-After his appearance on the show “Hungry for it” Makepeace created a TikTok account and began posting content such as GRWM, day in the life, and recipes.
-Makepeace's garden is not yet ready for the Euros, leaving his fans wondering if he was ever telling the truth about the garden at all.

 Personal life

 Makepeace is 3 ft 10 in tall.
 In a video posted to his TikTok account in April 2025, Makepeace states that his shoe size is a Junior Size 4.
 However, a video dating from 2023 shows a new pair of Crocs labelled Junior Size 3.
 This could be attributed to different brands having different shoe sizes.